-- Part III on Economic integration and regional disparities.
+- Part III on the policy implications of Economic integration.

 The course covers (among others) in particular:

-- The relation between globalization, firm selection (productivity & growth) and reallocation of resource (working of labor markets).
+- The relation between economic shocks (globalization, Covid-19) and firm selection (productivity & growth), market power (firm markups), and the ensuing reallocation of resource (working of labor markets, regional disparities).

-- The impact of globalization on political and economic outcomes (e.g. Brexit or income distribution).
+- The impact of globalization and automation on economic and political outcomes (e.g. Brexit, nationalism, mental health).

-- The (resulting) uneven distribution of economic activities across space (causes, consequences and policy solutions).
+- The (resulting) uneven distribution of economic benefits, and the room for policy actions.

 - Manage large firm-level datasets through adequate econometric software.

-- Estimate instrumental variable models to establish the impact of economic shocks on societal outcomes.
+- Critically assess instrumental variable techniques to establish the impact of economic shocks on societal outcomes.

-- Have a broad knowledge of state-of-the-art models of economic integration.
+- Have a broad knowledge of state-of-the-art models of economic integration and economic geography.